cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Cluster's certification authority

-The operator automatically creates a certification authority for every PostgreSQL cluster, which is used to issue and renew TLS certificates for the authentication of streaming replication standby servers and applications (instead of passwords).
+The operator automatically creates a certification authority for every PostgreSQL cluster, which is used to issue and renew TLS certificates for clients' authentication, including streaming replication standby servers (instead of passwords).
-The operator will use the Certification Authority to sign every cluster certification authority.
 Certificates can be issued with the `cnp` plugin for `kubectl`.

 ### TLS connections

 The operator transparently and natively supports TLS/SSL connections to encrypt client/server communications for increased security using the cluster's certification authority.
+Support for custom server certificates is available through secrets.

 ### Certificate authentication for streaming replication